Support Wilkes-Barre Metro

 Thank you to everyone who helped make the Bill Kelly Tribute Concert a historic success.
 In selling out and selling strong, this event proved that Bill’s legacy is not only remembered—it continues to inspire.
 His music lives on, and so does his place in the heart of our community.

-On Location: Revisited films bring back memories of iconic NEPA places
+On Location: Revisited films bring back memories of iconic NEPA places and events!

 Thom Greco (CEO of WB METRO), Former Managing Partner at The Woodlands Inn & Resort, played a pivotal role in transforming the venue into a premier nightlife destination in Northeastern Pennsylvania.
 His collaboration with the Kornfeld family and contributions to the nightclub’s development, alongside lighting legend Eric Brown, helped establish The Woodlands as the “Studio 54 of Northeastern Pennsylvania.”
 The forthcoming film “On Location: Revisited: The 25th Hour: Reflections From a Mirror Ball” highlights Greco’s influence and the venue’s legacy, underscoring its impact on the regional entertainment scene